Respiratory Current Research

 Medications

 Some tablets contain very small amounts of lactose.
-Do not worry unless you take lots of tablets.
+Do not worry unless you take a lot of tablets.

 Nutrients

-Dairy products provide some key nutrients.
+Dairy provide some key nutrients.
 You need to make sure you get enough of these.
-Remember that most cheese is low in lactose so it may be okay for you.
+Remember that most cheese is low in lactose so may be okay for you.

 Vitamin B12